byQuesters/byQuesters/README.md

 <br><br>

 - A passionate Self-taught Full Stack developer
-- Currently learning Web Development by Self
+- Allways learning new technologies by Self
 - Personal website [link](https://byQuesters.github.io/Portfolio/)
 - I’m currently open for an Intern or a new job opportunity, this is [my resume](https://byQuesters.github.io/Portfolio/CVEN.pdf)
-- I love programming ^^
+- I love programming & learning ^^

 <br>
 <br>